paulgi/moodle_frontend/README.md

 ## Save the page locally

-When you have returned to the homepage of the course; right click and press 'Save As..' (may be different on PC).
-Save as 'Webpage, Complete' in the location that you want to work on the files.
-If you were successful you will have a 'course_[PROJECT NAME]' folder with a bunch of files and a single .htm file with the same name.
+When you have returned to the homepage of the course; right click and press *Save As..* (may be different on PC).
+Save as *Webpage, Complete* in the location that you want to work on the files.
+If you were successful you will have a *course_[PROJECT NAME]* folder with a bunch of files and a single .htm file with the same name.

 ## Add in the CSS file

-Go back to the original checked out folder and copy the 'theme.css' file.
+Go back to the original checked out folder and copy the *theme.css* file.
 Now add into the folder you just created.

 ## Open the .htm page

-Go to the .htm you created and it should load the page (with lots of elements missing that have to be loaded in externally).
+Go to the *.htm* you created and it should load the page (with lots of elements missing that have to be loaded in externally).
 However you should be able to use test all CSS you write on this page!

 ##global files

 ##frontend.html
 is the code that will be embeded into the webpage.
 It contains functions that will implement all the functionality that a designer requests per page.
 The purpose of this code is to either create new elements or hide elements that exist currently or to apply classes to exisiting elements.
-You should not use Javascript for any other purpose!!!
+You should not use Javascript for any other purpose!

 ##theme.css
 Is loaded in externally and is used to style up the classes that you applied in Javascript.